rohanpatankar926/Packaging-a-Ml-and-Dl-project-/README.md

 --------

-<p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>
+<p><small>-->Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>

-After creating end to end data science project now we need to publish a package
+-->After creating end to end data science project now we need to publish a package so that everyone in the world can install and reuse our package..

-create `build.sh` file which looks like this
+-->create and run `build.sh` file which looks like this

 ```
 rm requirements.txt